-Once you have installed the on-premises data gateway, you will need to add data sources that can be used with the gateway.
-This article will look at how to work with gateways and data sources.
-You can use the Oracle data source either for scheduled refresh or for DirectQuery.
+Once you've installed the on-premises data gateway, you'll need to add data sources that can be used with the gateway.
+This article will look at how to work with gateways and Oracle data sources either for scheduled refresh or for DirectQuery.

 Installing the Oracle client

 In order for the gateway to be able to connect to your Oracle server, the Oracle Data Provider for .NET (ODP.NET) needs to be installed and configured.
 This is part of the Oracle Data Access Components (ODAC).